 Hick Well Mill

 Some time later John set up on his own at Hick Well nearby.
-This venture seems to have prospered in his time, and they are said to have been making druggets and pilot cloths, described as Batley's special line.
+This venture seems to have prospered in his time, and the firm is said to have been making druggets and pilot cloths, described as Batley's special line.

 Willans tells us that somehow the sons did not do so well as their father, and by 1861 the mill was for sale.